andrewjcl/Notes/HTML.md

     color: blue;
   }

-  .red-text { <!-- Creating a CSS class allows us to style any element given the class attribute -->
+  /* Creating a CSS class allows us to style any element given the class attribute */ .red-text {
     color: red;
   }
 </style>